Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 Not Just a "Doggy Thing"

 We can't blame dogs for not being able to control their impulses.
-After all, humans as well can suffer from a host of impulse-related disorders, from binge eating to binge buying.
+After all, humans can also suffer from a host of impulse-related disorders, from binge eating to binge buying.
 It just seems like we often can’t help ourselves.

 A Matter of Maturity